Ezurio/aws-greengrass-example-list-s3-buckets/README.md

 This archive is meant as a working example of creating a simple component for AWS IoT Greengrass V2.

-This project assumes you have already followed the steps necessary to provision one or more Laird Connectivity Sentrius IG60s with AWS IoT Greengrass Version 2.
+This project assumes you have already followed the steps necessary to provision one or more Sentrius IG60s with AWS IoT Greengrass Version 2.

 This project is based on this example: https://docs.aws.amazon.com/greengrass/v2/developerguide/interact-with-aws-services.html